Why Training Isn’t Enough

 The big day came, and Michael went first.
 He gave a passionate and convincing talk about construction and business development – his new pitch for multi-million-dollar buildings – real estate development.
 Smooth.
 Impressive.
 Surely, he would win.
 But that didn’t stop me from trying, rising to the challenge.
 I’d practiced my presentation and was ready to go.

 I rose to present in my chalk striped gray suit, tie, and polished shoes.
 I conveyed confidence, filled the room with presence.
 In command of my presentation, I had a conversation with the audience, as if I was speaking directly to a potential store owner.
 After walking through my opening statement, asking questions, flushing out, and overcoming objections, it was time for the close.

-I told the audience that there was no better way to believe what I was telling them, the health benefits of Pro Plan, that to show them a living example.
+I told the audience that there was no better way to believe what I was telling them, the health benefits of Pro Plan than to show them a living example.
 To the audience’s surprise, my wife Carla appeared in the back of the room, holding our Dachshund, Sally.
 I introduced Carla and Sally.
 Sally’s tail wagged as she recognized me.
 Carla put Sally down, and Sally immediately ran across the room to me.
 The class cheered and roared with laughter, enjoying the pleasant surprise appearance.
 I picked Sally up and told the audience that the “proof is in the pudding.”
 Sally’s eaten Pro Plan for the last year.
-Her coat shined, her energy level was high, and she was healthier than when we fed her grocery store brand pet food.
+Her coat shined, her energy level was high, and she was healthier than when we fed her grocery store-brand pet food.